Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

   - Model/Data Repository

     - New feature to provide methods to share and control AI models or data files between different applications.
 With this feature, developers can separate the model file from the application package, and deploy newly updated AI model independently.
-	- AI application also can fetch and control the version of AI model without code-level modification, and access ML resources, which contains images, audio, video, and binary files for model retraining.
+	- AI applications can fetch and control the version of an AI model without code-level modification, and access ML resources, which contain images, audio, video, and binary files for model retraining.

 	**Figure: Sharing ML Model and Resource Data**